SysKitTeam/docs-point/power-platform/power-platform-reports/power-platform-reports.md

 You can also find the Power BI reports under the Power Platform filter.
 For more information on those reports, [look at the Power BI reports article](../power-platform-reports/power-bi-reports.md).

-{% hint style="success" %}
-**Power Platform Reports** are currently available as a free preview, allowing you to explore its benefits at no cost.
-{% endhint %}

 {% hint style="information" %}
 Syskit Point collects data for the following Power Platform resources:
 * Power apps